Excoriate/go-terradagger/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🪲 Bug Report
-about: If something isn't working as expected on golang-cli-boilerplate CLI.
+about: If something isn't working as expected on go-terradagger CLI.
 title: "[Bug Title]"
 labels: "bug"
 ---

 ## 🪲 Describe the Bug
-Provide a clear explanation of the bug within the framework of golang-cli-boilerplate CLI.
+Provide a clear explanation of the bug within the framework of go-terradagger CLI.
-Example: "golang-cli-boilerplate crashes when attempting to provision a new resource through the `golang-cli-boilerplate resource` command."
+Example: "go-terradagger crashes when attempting to provision a new resource through the `go-terradagger resource` command."

 ## ⚡️ Type of Bug
 Please select the type of bug you are reporting: